linuxstb/dabtools/README.md

 application moved into the driver in order to provide a higher-level API.

-wf2eti is used to receive an ETI stream, and the frequency is specified in KHz.  e.g.
+dab2eti is used to receive an ETI stream, and the frequency is specified in Hz.  e.g.

-./wf2eti 218640 > dump.eti
+./dab2eti 218640000 > dump.eti

 to record a stream or

-./wf2eti 218640 | eti2mpa 2 | madplay -v -
+./dab2eti 218640000 | eti2mpa 2 | madplay -v -

 to play sub-channel 2 from the ensemble.

 ### RTL-SDR devices

-I have tested sdr2eti with RTL-SDR dongles with both FC00013 and R828D tuners with similar success.
+I have tested dab2eti with RTL-SDR dongles with both FC00013 and R828D tuners with similar success.
 Achieving a lock on a signal requires manually setting the gain value, which is passed in 10ths of a dB.

 e.g. to record an ensemble broadcasting at 218.640MHz with 9dB gain:

-./sdr2eti 218640000 90 > dump.eti
+./dab2eti 218640000 90 > dump.eti

 ## Building